Johor State Route J107

 Jalan Parit Panjang, Johor State Route J107 is a major road in Johor, Malaysia.
 It is also a main route to North–South Expressway Southern Route via Sedenak Interchange.

 History

 In conjunction of construction of additional lanes on North–South Expressway Southern Route from Yong Peng North Interchange to Senai North Interchange, the government approved the several new projects Rolling Plan 1 of the Thirteenth Malaysia Plan to support the development of the Johor-Singapore Special Economic Zone (JS-SEZ), include upgrading Jalan Parit Panjang from Pekan Air Baloi, Pontian, to the Sedenak Toll Interchange and upgrading of the Senai–Desaru Expressway from the Sungai Johor Bridge to Desaru.

+Jalan Parit Panjang becomes one of the E32 West Coast Expressway southern extensions proposed interchanges in Johor alignment.